2026 ICD-10-CM Diagnosis Code O29

 Anesthesia is generally safe.
 But there can be risks, especially with general anesthesia, including:

-- Heart rhythm or breathing problems
+- Heart rhythm problem (arrhythmia).

-- An allergic reaction to the anesthesia
+- An allergic reaction to the anesthesia.

 - Awareness when someone is under general anesthesia.
 This usually means that the person hears sounds.
 But sometimes they can feel pain.
 This is rare.